clouedoc/clouedoc/README.md

 Hello 👋

-I'm a software engineer with a passion
+I'm a software engineer with reverse-engineering chops.

 ## Get to know me